Ontario's University Application Process, Explained

 Universities make admission decisions based on your grades and anything else they require for the program(s) you've applied to — which can range from a portfolio of creative work to a video interview, or even English language test scores.
 You can expect to hear back from most Ontario universities between January and May.

-You could receive an offer of admission for each university or program you applied to.
-At Waterloo, you'll receive a decision (yes or no) for each program you applied to.
+You could receive an offer of admission for each university or program you apply to.

 - submitting final transcripts